 - Distribution of marital property

-- Financial resources of each party and their contributions to the marriage
+- Financial resources of each party

 - Financial need and lifestyle established by the marriage